Mini Split Indoor Air Handler Unit Guide

 These units do require duct work to deliver conditioned air to the rooms they're serving.
 So if your home doesn't have duct work, you may want to consider other options like ceiling cassettes or wall units.
 For homes with existing duct work, you can replace your old furnace with this air handler to serve the same areas as before.

 Depending on where you live, you may need to supplement your outdoor condenser's heating capabilities with an electric heater.
-An electric heater gets installed in the air handler unit, and heats the coils to provide warmth to air being blown over them.
+An electric heater is installed in the air handler unit and heats the coils to provide warmth to air being blown over them.

 Because outdoor condensers can't always provide adequate heat in freezing temperatures, the use of an electric heater is an important accessory to consider if you live somewhere that gets very cold during winter.